We Are Marching On!

 Claire Shingler, Executive Director

-Women’s March Chicago Education Fund, a 501c3 project sponsored by Chicago Foundation for Women is overseen by the leadership team of Women’s March Chicago NFP.
+Women’s March Chicago Education Fund, a 501c3 project sponsored by Chicago Foundation for Women is managed by an Oversight Committee appointed by the leadership team of Women’s March Chicago NFP.

 WMC volunteers are critical to our work, as well, and grassroots energy is behind all of our programming.